 The settlement of a personal injury case has numerous benefits for the plaintiff.
 These benefits are both tangible and intangible.
-The settlement and final disposition of a motor vehicle accident case is the conclusion of what certainly has been a traumatic and often life-changing event in the life of a plaintiff.
+The accident benefits settlement and final disposition of a motor vehicle accident case is the conclusion of what certainly has been a traumatic and often life-changing event in the life of a plaintiff.
 Beyond the emotional aspects of the conclusion of a personal injury case, there are financial ramifications of a personal injury settlement.
 An auto accident injury attorney near you can help fight to get you the best possible settlement in any of these areas.

 A car accident benefits settlement in Ontario has numerous layers.
 If you have been involved in a motor vehicle accident and are seeking a car accident benefits settlement in Ontario, it is important to know that such a settlement may be comprised of the following:

 - Attendant care benefits,

 - Medical and rehabilitation benefits;

 - Non-earner benefits;

 The amount of compensation available depends mostly upon the degree of your injuries, which are categorized as either minor, non-minor, or catastrophic.
 You can access the Statutory Accident Benefits Schedule at www.ontario.ca/laws/regulation/100034.

 Many plaintiffs who are unable to work and earn income are entitled to income replacement benefits.
 These benefits partially cover your lost income and are paid to those plaintiffs who, prior to the happening of the accident, were either employed or self-employed and who had worked twenty-six out of the last fifty-two weeks prior to the happening of the accident.